HTTP-APIs/http-apis.github.io/pages/00-Home.md

 ## Hydrus

-**Hydrus** is a set of Python based tools for easier and efficient creation of Hypermedia driven REST-APIs.
-Hydrus utilizes the power of Linked Data to create a powerful REST APIs to serve data.
+**Hydrus** is a set of Python-based tools for easier and efficient creation of Hypermedia driven REST-APIs.
+Hydrus utilizes the power of Linked Data to create powerful REST APIs to serve data.
 Hydrus uses the Hydra(W3C) standard for creation and documentation of it’s APIs.
-It is a project created from scratch with minimal requirements, so that anyone can use it in their project without any difficulties.
-Lets's simplify things a bit and try to find what is hydrus and how does it work actually?
-So it's a python based library, which enables us to create (smart) APIs which can be interpreted by machines.
-And for that to happen we just need to supply hydrus a API doc (created with the help of Hydra vocabulary) to it.
-So now you might be wondering that how does it all actually happens?
-Let's clear the mist around it and discuss it's working.
-In order to leverage benefit of hydrus library apart from dependent python libraries we don't need much apart from an API doc.
-Actually hydrus exptects hydraDoc object, but when we pass a API Doc to it.
-It internally uses the Doc Maker tool create a HydraDoc object for it.
-After receiving hydraDoc object, hydrus parses the data into `Classes`, `Properties`, `Collections`.
+It is a project created from scratch with minimal requirements so that anyone can use it in their project without any difficulties.
+Hydra is basically a python based library, which enables us to create (smart) APIs which can be interpreted by machines.
+In order to leverage the benefit of Hydrus library apart from dependent python libraries, we don't need much apart from an API doc.
+Actually Hydrus expects hydraDoc object, but when we pass an API Doc to it.
+It internally uses the Doc Maker tool to create a HydraDoc object for it.
+After receiving hydraDoc object, Hydrus parses the data into `Classes`, `Properties`, `Collections`.
 Which are then utilized to create smart APIs.

 Diagram shown below should make things more clear.